 Immunotherapy Shows Promise in Treating Aggressive Breast Cancer

-The study is the first large clinical trial to support the use of immunotherapy in patients with breast cancer and establishes a new standard of care in PD-L1+ patients, senior trial investigator and study author Leisha Emens, M.D., Ph.D.
+The study is the first large clinical trial to support the use of immunotherapy in patients with breast cancer and establishes a new standard of care in PD-L1+ patients, senior trial investigator and study author Leisha Emens, M.D., Ph.D., co-leader of the UPMC Hillman Cancer Immunology and Immunotherapy Program, explained.
+Results were presented today at the annual meeting of the European Society for Medical Oncology in Munich, Germany.

 Breast cancer is the most common cancer in women, with an estimated 2 million new cases diagnosed in 2018 alone.
 About 10 to 20 percent of patients have triple-negative breast cancer, an aggressive form of breast cancer that has a higher chance of recurrence and metastasis, and lower survival.